Lumpectomy Specialist

 What other steps may be taken to improve breast appearance after lumpectomy?

 Dr. Holmes is an expert in oncoplastic surgery, an advanced approach to breast cancer surgery that utilizes plastic surgery procedures to improve cancer removal and breast appearance after lumpectomy.
-For example, with oncoplastic surgery, breast cancer surgery can be combined with breast reduction or breast lifts of both breasts to improve breast appearance and symmetry--procedures usually covered by insurance.
+For example, with oncoplastic surgery, breast cancer surgery can be combined with breast reduction or breast lifts of both breasts to improve breast appearance and symmetry.
+Breast reductions and breast lifts are usually covered by insurance when performed at the time of a breast cancer operation or at a later date to restore breast shape or symmetry.